 Next, click the Add a Mail Account link, which will trigger a pop-up window where you can type your new email address.
 However, if your email service isn’t available in Gmailify, you can proceed by choosing Import emails from my other account (POP3), and click Next.

-Afterward, fill in the required information: the username – your full email address, password, and your email service’s POP server.
+Afterwards, fill in the required information: the username – your full email address, password, and your email service’s POP server.
 Then, put the port to 995, and don’t forget to select a secure connection (SSL).
 When you’re done, press the “Add Account” button.

 Now, you can configure the settings to allow sending mails from the new address.
 First, type in the display name, then check the Treat as an alias checkbox if you want to receive emails in the same inbox.